 When RSA is implemented on a TPM, it may provide these additional commands to support cryptographic operations.
-The command description in part 3 indicates the restrictions on the types of keys that may be used with each of the commands.
+The command description in TPM 2.0 Part 3 indicates the restrictions on the types of keys that may be used with each of the commands.